 Treatment an EU or EEA country or in Switzerland with the European Health Insurance Card

-You will receive medically necessary treatment during a stay of less than a year in another EU or EEA country or in Switzerland if Finland is responsible for the costs of your medical care.
+You will receive medically necessary treatment during a stay of less than six months in another EU or EEA country or in Switzerland if Finland is responsible for the costs of your medical care.
 Prove your entitlement to treatment by presenting the European Health Insurance Card.

-If you live in another EU or EEA country or in Switzerland for more than a year to study, you should receive care with your European Health Insurance Card.
+If you live in another EU or EEA country or in Switzerland for more than six months to study, you should receive care with your European Health Insurance Card.

 If you are permanently resident in another EU or EEA country or Switzerland during your studies and Finland covers your medical care costs, you can obtain treatment for the same client fee as local residents also within the Finnish public healthcare system.
 If your municipality of residence is no longer in Finland, you need a certificate of entitlement to medical care in Finland, which is awarded by Kela.
 With the certificate you can prove your entitlement to treatment in the public healthcare system.
 You can apply for a certificate from Kela on form SV 141e.